 Focus groups are a tried and tested qualitative research staple, having risen to prominence in the 1950s (1).
-Yet in today’s highly competitive environment relying on focus groups alone is limiting.
+Yet in today’s highly competitive environment relying on simple focus groups alone is limiting.
 If everyone just uses focus groups how can anyone possibly unearth new insights (2)?

 Use multiple qualitative research methods

 As insights can come from anywhere the recipe for success is to use mixed methods.
 Both within focus groups, as well as other qualitative methods, to explore respondents from different angles, and in different ways.
 When designing research we employ four strategies to unearth new insights; we call these the four Cs: Context, Challenge, Collaboration and Calculation.

 To understand the context in which consumers make choices requires getting up close.
 For example, through observation and recording daily life.
 To understand who consumers are, their needs, behavioural influences and the processes involved in choosing to buy or consume a product.
 They are seldom what you think.
 For example, by exploring the customer journey (say in food) from discovery through to choosing, buying, storing, preparing, eating and using the left-overs and packaging helps reveal what’s important and nice-to-have at each stage.
 Including success factors such as convenience, ease of use and sustainability.
 Observing meal preparation also helps reveal product misconceptions or packaging inadequacies.
 And observing eating occasions helps explore social drivers and barriers.
 All pinpoints previously unconsidered product, positioning and promotion issues, and opportunities.